DEAR: Deep Reinforcement Learning for Online Advertising Impression in Recommender Systems: Introduction

 Designing an appropriate advertising strategy is a challenging problem, since (i) displaying too many ads or improper ads will degrade user experience and engagement; and (ii) displaying insufficient ads will reduce the advertising revenue of the platforms.
 In real-world platforms, as shown in Figure~\ref{fig:Fig1_example}, ads are often displayed with normal recommended items, where recommendation and advertising strategies are typically developed by different departments, and optimized by different techniques with different metrics~\cite{feng2018learning}.
-Upon a user's request, the recommendation system firstly generates a list of recommendations according to user's interests, and then the advertising system needs to make three decisions (sub-actions), i.e., whether to interpolate an ad in current \textit{recommendation list} (rec-list); and if yes, the advertising system also needs to choose the optimal ad and interpolate it into the optimal location (e.g. in Figure~\ref{fig:Fig1_example} the \textit{advertising agent} (AA) decides to interpolate an ad $ad_9$ between $rec_2$ and $rec_3$ of the rec-list).
-The first sub-action maintains the frequency of ads, while the other two sub-actions aims to control the appropriateness of ads.
+Upon a user's request, the recommendation system generates a list of recommendations according to user's interests.
+Then, the advertising system needs to make three decisions (sub-actions), i.e., whether to interpolate an ad in current \textit{recommendation list} (rec-list); and if yes, the advertising system also needs to choose the optimal ad and interpolate it into the optimal location (e.g., in Figure~\ref{fig:Fig1_example} the \textit{advertising agent} (AA) interpolates an ``ad of toy'' after the second movie of the rec-list).
+The first sub-action maintains the frequency of ads, while the other two sub-actions aim to control the appropriateness of ads.
 The goal of advertising strategy is to simultaneously maximize the income of ads and minimize the negative influence of ads on user experience.